 No. Players who participate in the San Jose Earthquakes Academy are eligible to go to college to play after their time in the San Jose Earthquakes Academy.

 Yes.
 The Academy staff has a myriad of college coach contacts throughout the United States.
 Furthermore, the teams will participate in various college showcase events where 300+ colleges attend these events.
-The staff has been involved in the US Soccer Development academy for several years now and staff members have forged great relationships with the college coaches.
 The San Jose Earthquakes Academy will also provide a year-by-year plan for all players to follow to ensure the highest level of success academically giving each player the best opportunity to make it to the collegiate level.
 Players are ultimately responsible for completing their schoolwork and for continuing to improve in the game.
 The Academy staff will provide the framework and structure to help with this success.
 For those players unable to manage both athletics and academics, it is the advice to players that they should focus on academics as continuing education is the number one priority for the players participating in the Academy.
-The US Soccer Development Academy is now the largest recruiting pool for college coaches across the country.
-The following excerpt from an article in March 2009 bolsters this.

-While U.S. Soccer's Development Academy continues to grow as a platform for player development, it has also experienced unprecedented growth as a platform for college recruitment.
+While our league continues to grow as a platform for player development, it has also experienced unprecedented growth as a platform for college recruitment.
 More than 300 members of the Academy Class of 2009 have been identified by top college programs at every level and have indicated their intentions to play for a college team.

 Yes.
 Players are able to participate with the first team in training and games if selected to do so.
 Participation with the first team does not prevent NCAA eligibility as long as Academy players are not paid to play.
 Please inquire about a letter from the NCAA that verifies this information.
 Players in the academy will also have opportunities to participate in the MLS reserve league when it returns for the 2011 season.